amirtha-coder/amirtha-portfolio/README.md

 ## Previous projects

-##### Project 1: semantic HTML and adding CSS to refactor the webpage for a marketing agency

-Click the link [here](https://winner-am1.github.io/semantic_html_refactor/) to access the webpage.
+- #### Project 1: semantic HTML and adding CSS to refactor the webpage for a marketing agency Click the link [here](https://winner-am1.github.io/semantic_html_refactor/) to access the webpage.
+- ...PENDING...
+-  ...PENDING...